The NKBA CEU Program

 Chapters requesting more than 0.1 CEU are required to submit the following documentation to the certification department (email@example.com) four weeks prior to the event date for review.
 Chapters can view a sample timed agenda here.

 Chapters can submit their own courses to NKBA Certification & Design to have them qualify for NKBA education hours and CEUs.
 The presenter must be an NKBA member and not a sponsor or other corporate member.
-Courses must be submitted by the chapter’s VP of Professional Development.
+Courses must be submitted by a chapter officer.
 Please use this form.
 Depending upon the course length, these may be approved for more than one educational hour (0.1 CEU).
 Once notified of approval, the course may run.
 At the end of the course, participants will be surveyed.
 Using a standard evaluation target rate, the course must receive a minimum score of 4.0 out of 5.0 points in order to continue providing education credits.

 Note: The purpose of this program is to encourage NKBA chapters to develop their own courses that will count for CEUs and education hours.
 The courses will belong to the chapters.
 This program is intended for NKBA chapter use, not for corporate sponsors or professional speakers.